cinchapi/concourse/README.md

 Look over the [wiki](https://cinchapi.atlassian.net/wiki/display/CON/Concourse) to learn about the internal architecture.

 ### Pick an issue
-1. Fix an open [issue](https://cinchapi.atlassian.net/browse/CON) or implement a new feature.
+1. Choose an open [issue](https://cinchapi.atlassian.net/browse/CON) or implement a new feature.
 2. Create an account in Jira.
 3. If necessary, create a new ticket to track your work.
 Otherwise, assign an existing ticket. yourself.